MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/respond-machine-alerts.md

 > [!IMPORTANT]
 > - Isolating devices from the network is not currently supported for devices running macOS or Linux.
 Use live response to run the action.
 For more information on live response, see [Investigate entities on devices using live response](live-response.md).
-> - Full isolation is available for devices on Windows 10, version 1703, Windows 11, Windows Server 2019, Windows Server 2016 and Windows Server 2022.
+> - Full isolation is available for devices running Windows 11, Windows 10, version 1703 or later, Windows Server 2022, Windows Server 2019, and Windows Server 2016.
-> - Selective isolation is available for devices on Windows 10, version 1709 or later, and Windows 11.
+> - Selective isolation is available for devices running Windows 10, version 1709 or later, and Windows 11.
 > - When isolating a device, only certain processes and destinations are allowed.
 Therefore, devices that are behind a full VPN tunnel won't be able to reach the Microsoft Defender for Endpoint cloud service after the device is isolated.
 We recommend using a split-tunneling VPN for Microsoft Defender for Endpoint and Microsoft Defender Antivirus cloud-based protection-related traffic.

 This device isolation feature disconnects the compromised device from the network while retaining connectivity to the Defender for Endpoint service, which continues to monitor the device.